vitest-dev/vitest/docs/api/mock.md

 ## mock.instances

-This is an array containing all instances that were instantiated when mock was called with a `new` keyword.
+This property is an array containing all instances that were created when the mock was called with the `new` keyword.
 Note that this is an actual context (`this`) of the function, not a return value.

 ::: warning
 If mock was instantiated with `new MyClass()`, then `mock.instances` will be an array with one value: